 This Capturing Couture Scarf is a stylish strap that will help you blend in while shooting at weddings or other upscale events.
 It is made from a decorative soft nylon blend that evokes the looks of an infinity scarf.

-Nylon webbing on each end firmly secures your camera to the strap and also offers easy adjustment for a artisanal camera straps.
+Nylon webbing on each end firmly secures your camera to the strap and also offers easy adjustment for an artisanal camera strap.
 This strap will have you looking great whether you are in the studio or strolling through the streets of Paris.

 - Hidden phone pocket (6.5×8”)